 Through a series of engaging presentations, discussions, and networking opportunities, the Forum aims to identify new prospects for cultural investment that have emerged in recent years and establish a long-term collaborative platform between the U.S. and China.

-Cheng Wu, Vice President, Tencent Group
+Wu "Edward" Cheng, Vice President, Tencent Group

 Zachary Kaplan, Executive Director, Rhizome